-First, you should consider the pros and cons of the digital nomad lifestyle.
-You really need to take the time to carefully consider the pros and cons of being a digital nomad and be prepared to navigate the not-so-great aspects of the lifestyle.
+First, you really need to take the time to carefully consider the pros and cons of being a digital nomad and be prepared to navigate the not-so-great aspects of the lifestyle.

 After all, no one's life is perfect, regardless of what their Instagram feed suggests.